CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab20.md

 ## Task 3: Add code to use the Azure AI Speech SDK

+In this task, you will import the required namespaces, initialize SpeechConfig with your credentials, and run the app once to verify a successful connection to the Speech service.

 > **Tip**: As you add code, be sure to maintain the correct indentation.

 1. Enter the following command to edit the code file that has been provided: